Tricuspid Regurgitation

 Tricuspid regurgitation is a leaky tricuspid valve.
-The tricuspid valve sits between the right atrium and right ventricle, and normally prevents blood flowing backwards when the right ventricle contracts.
+The tricuspid valve sits between the right atrium and the right ventricle, and normally prevents blood flowing backwards when the right ventricle contracts.
 In tricuspid regurgitation the valve does not close properly, so blood leaks backwards into the right atrium and the venous system, allowing pressure to build up in the body’s veins.

 What causes tricuspid regurgitation?

 There are many causes.
-The most common is secondary (or functional) tricuspid regurgitation — the valve itself is not directly diseased, but stretches because of an enlarged right ventricle, an enlarged right atrium, or persistent atrial fibrillation.
+The most common is secondary (or functional) tricuspid regurgitation — the valve itself is not directly diseased but stretches because of an enlarged right ventricle, an enlarged right atrium, or persistent atrial fibrillation.
 Primary tricuspid regurgitation, where the valve leaflets themselves are abnormal, is less common and includes causes such as previous endocarditis, rheumatic disease, congenital abnormalities, or damage from pacemaker or defibrillator leads.
 Severe tricuspid regurgitation is increasingly recognised in older patients, particularly those with atrial fibrillation or long-standing left-sided heart disease.

 What are the symptoms?